 Some birds also like it when you lightly touch them under their beak or on the sides of their face.
 Be careful and go slowly in these areas because they are sensitive.
 Watch how your bird reacts closely.

 If your bird leans in, puffs up its feathers a little, or closes its eyes, that’s a good sign.
 But if it flinches, steps back, or raises its feathers, you should stop.
-These small body language signs will help you figure out where birds like to be petted without making them nervous.
+These small body language signs will help you figure out where Do Birds Like To Be Pet without making them nervous.

 Places You Shouldn’t Pet